 (PDF, 4 pages, 1216KB)

 All candidates applying for the DCH Clinical UK must apply online.
 If you are a first-time entrant or a re-entry you must follow the guidance given below.

-The DCH written examination is a common paper shared with the MRCPCH route Foundation of Practice Written Examination (previously known as MRCPCH Part 1A Written Exam).
-All information regarding how to apply for the Foundation of Practice written examination, including applications, is available in the Written Examinations, How to Apply section of this site.
+The DCH theory examination is a common paper shared with the MRCPCH route Foundation of Practice theory examination (previously known as MRCPCH Part 1A Written Exam).
+All information regarding how to apply for the Foundation of Practice theory examination, including applications, is available in the Theory Examinations, How to Apply section of this site.

 Candidates may submit online applications for both Foundation of Practice and the DCH Clinical Examination at the same time.
-Successful candidates in Foundation of Practice Written Examination will be automatically entered for the following DCH Clinical exam. (eg. if you apply and pass the Foundation of Practice sitting in February then you will go forward to take the DCH Clinical in April; similarly for the October Foundation of Practice and November DCH Clinical exam).
+Successful candidates in Foundation of Practice theory examination will be automatically entered for the following DCH Clinical exam. (eg. if you apply and pass the Foundation of Practice sitting in February then you will go forward to take the DCH Clinical in April; similarly for the October Foundation of Practice and November DCH Clinical exam).

-After you have completed your application online you will receive an email informing you that your application has been received but no payment will be taken until you have passed the Foundation of Practice written paper.
+After you have completed your application online you will receive an email informing you that your application has been received but no payment will be taken until you have passed the Foundation of Practice theory exam.

 Once payment has been taken (approximately two weeks before the DCH Clinical exam week) you will receive another email confirming you have been allocated a place to sit the exam..